 - Films that address issues at the local, state or national level.

-The selection process will transpire through a panel process that includes Working Films staff and board members who reflect the eligibility section of this award, as well as previous Impact Kickstart award recipients.
+The selection process will transpire through a panel process that includes Working Films staff and past Impact Kickstart award recipients who reflect the eligibility section of this award.
 We commit to acknowledging our power and privilege throughout this process, as well as our own subjectivity and biases when reviewing projects.
 We recognize that this kind of decision-making is never completely objective and we will challenge and examine our own perspectives in the selection process.